perrystreetsoftware/clientside_aws/README.md

 First, if you plan on running any rspec unit tests, you should update the REDIS_PATH variable in spec_helper.rb to point to your redis binary.

-To start clientside_dynamodb stand-alone, from the command line, run:
+To start clientside_aws stand-alone, from the command line, run:

-    cd ~/clientside_dynamodb/
+    cd ~/clientside_aws/
     ruby index.rb -p 4568

-This launches a Sinatra app, running on port 4568, that can respond to and support the DynamoDB protocol.
-You have your own, client-side DynamoDB server!
+This launches a Sinatra app, running on port 4568, that can respond to and support various services using the AWS protocol.
+You have your own, client-side SQS and DynamoDB server!
 If you are capable of mocking the requests in your language of choice to point to localhost:4568 you are ready to go.
 Included in this project is the code to mock in Ruby.

-Here's how I added clientside_dynamodb to my Sinatra project:
+For example, here's how I added clientside_aws to my Sinatra project:

     configure :development do
-      require '../clientside_dynamodb/aws_mock'
+      require '../clientside_aws/aws_mock'
       DYNAMODB = AWS::DynamoDB.new(
         :access_key_id => "...",
         :secret_access_key => "...")